sophie-thomson/ace-dog-walks/README.md

 ***Footer***

-- Contains links to the Ace Dogwalks social media profiles so they can follow or find further information.
+- Contains links to the Ace Dog Walks social media profiles so they can follow or find further information.
 - These links open in a new tab and include accessibillity conventions such as aria labels.

 ![Placeholder for screenshot of footer bar]